se-edu/learningresources/contents/javascript/Javascript-modules.md

 anExampleModule.sumOfVariable(); // 3
 ```

-ES6 modules supports advanced features such as asynchronous loading, [tree shaking](https://medium.com/@netxm/what-is-tree-shaking-de7c6be5cadd), static code analysis, etc. These features will not be covered in this article.
+ES6 modules supports advanced features such as _[asynchronous loading](http://exploringjs.com/es6/ch_modules.html#sec_modules-in-browsers), [tree shaking](https://medium.com/@netxm/what-is-tree-shaking-de7c6be5cadd), [static code analysis](http://exploringjs.com/es6/ch_modules.html#static-module-structure)_, etc. These features will not be covered in this article.

 Due to the very recent adoption of ES6 modules by browsers and there is still some browsers that do not support it, you might not be able to use ES6 modules right away in those unsupported browsers.

 There are 2 workarounds for this issue.
-You can use [transpiler](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) such as [Babel](https://babeljs.io/) and [bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da) such as [Webpack](https://webpack.js.org/) to serve your application to those unsupported browsers or use one of the other two approaches mentioned below.
+You can use _[transpiler](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them)_ such as _[Babel](https://babeljs.io/)_ and _[bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da)_ such as _[Webpack](https://webpack.js.org/)_ to serve your application to those unsupported browsers or use one of the other two approaches mentioned below.

 Additional resources: <br>
 http://exploringjs.com/es6/ch_modules.html

 ### CommonJS

-It is common because it is used by NodeJS itself and hence a lot of NodeJS applications use it.
+It is common because it is used by _NodeJS_ itself and hence a lot of NodeJS applications use it.

 The example below will replicate the same example in previous chapter using CommonJS. `index.js` needs the function `sumOfVariable` from `anExampleModule.js`.
-So, `anExampleModule.js` module will need to "export" the function using `module.exports` syntax and `index.js` module will need to "import" that function using `require` syntax.
+So, `anExampleModule.js` module will need to _export_ the function using `module.exports` syntax and `index.js` module will need to _import_ that function using `require` syntax.

 ```js
 // anExampleModule.js